Become a better medic. Join Today!

 The RETINA of the eye is a layer at the back of the eyeball containing cells that are sensitive to light and that trigger nerve impulses that pass via the optic nerve to the brain, where a visual image is formed.

-- The ROD CELLS of the retina are able to function in less intense light than the other type of photoreceptor cells in the retina, the
+- The ROD CELLS of the retina are able to function in less intense light than the other type of photoreceptor cells in the retina, they are for vision at low light levels (scotopic vision).

-- CONE CELLS, which are found in higher numbers at the outer edges of the retina and are useful in peripheral vision.
-They are located in a sunken area near the center of the retina.
-Cones with different visual pigments absorb light at different wavelengths depending upon the type of cone cells they are and make possible color perception.
+- CONE CELLS, which are found in diminishing numbers toward the outer edges of the retina, but are primarily located in a sunken area near the center of the retina.
+Cones with different pigments absorb light according to wavelengths and are responsible for color perception.

 The MACULA area of the eye includes the macula lutea, is found at the center of the retina, and is responsible for the eye viewing different colors by the normal function of the area within the macula known as the fovea.
 The fovea contains three different types of cones with different ranges of spectral sensitivity allowing for different colors.